MatthiasHinz/MatthiasHinz.github.io/_projects/2016-09-27-masters_thesis.md

 I probably had to die a thousand deaths until I finished my work, but it succeeded in the end, and I am proud of it.
 I learned a lot!

-The thesis builds upon a paper from Scheider et al. [1].
-It introduces an algebra that models data generation and describes how datasets are derived, in terms of types of reference systems.
+The thesis builds upon a paper from Scheider et al. [1], which introduces an algebra that models data generation and describes how datasets are derived, in terms of types of reference systems.
 As a proof of concept, I adopted the algebra and created a prototypical extension for the [R environment for statistical computing](https://www.r-project.org/).
 The extension is able to record information in the background while the user sends commands to the R console.

 The result is a data derivation graph that can be visualized and shared, similar to the image above.
-Users can review this graph and thus retrace processes of data generation and derivation to its origin.
-The graph is (semi-automatically) annotated in a way that the analysis and its results can be interpreted in terms of meaning and purpose.
+Users can review this graph and thus retrace processes of data generation and derivation to its origins.
+Based on the algebra, the graph is (semi-automatically) annotated in a way enables interpretation in terms of meaning and purpose of the analysis and its results.
+The extension also contains mechanisms to validate analyses and to monitor whether they are carried out as expected.

-The text introduces many concepts and ideas that could have and added value for scientists interested in provenance and semantics.
+The thesis introduces many concepts and ideas that could have and added value for scientists interested in provenance and semantics: In future, it may be possible to analyze, compare and validate such data derivation graphs independent from the platform (R, ArcGIS, etc.).
+The algebra may enable recommendation systems, which suggest procedures that users can use for processing a given data set, and prompt warnings if a computation is not *meaningful from a scientific point of view*, even they can be carried out without technical or syntactical errors.

 >*“Music is a combination of sounds differing, first, in regard to space, secondly, in